Creating a Price List

 In order to run as quickly as possible, XpertMart ™ does not immediately update prices whenever you make a change to a price, either by changing the List Price or by changing the criteria in the Prices Catalog .
 Instead, XpertMart™ "batches" these changes and waits for the user to run the Update Prices routine.

-added a new Style or Item to XpertMart™ or
+a new Style or Item to XpertMart™ or changed the

-changed the price of exisitng Styles or Items.
-If you do not Update
+price of exisitng Styles or Items.
+If you do not Update Prices, you will

-If you are updating prices for the very first time, you should set the
+you are updating prices for the very first time, you should set the date

 1st of the same year you began using XpertMart ™.